Vetelligence/vetelligence-group-project/README.md

 ## Update Components

 Each component is heavily commented with what it does, what other components it's connected to and the basics of how the component works.
 The database can be edited using all front end and end user inputs on the app.
 For developers the db can be edited in Postico or by editing the SQL queries from the router assosciated with the component to update.

-# Debugging

-All errors with the database can be fixed through Postico or via the routes associated with the query.
-The store/state for all components is held in the Redux Reducers, GET/PUT/POST routes are used to modify or add data.
-Sagas hold the